-Waiver and Substitution of Course RequirementsStudents admitted to graduate degree objectives are expected to complete the degree requirements listed in the USC Catalogue.
-A maximum of 25 percent of the stated degree course requirements (exclusive of 594 Master's Thesis and 794 Doctoral Dissertation) may be approved for waiver or substitution by other USC course work, directed research or transfer course work.
-Deans of the individual academic schools may approve substitutions and waivers within this limit for programs housed in their schools.
-Deans' approval for substitutions and waivers within the established maximums is recorded by the academic unit in the student exception process.
-In rare instances, the dean of the school can request approval by the provost of additional substitutions.
+Waiver and Substitution of Course RequirementsStudents admitted to graduate degree programs are expected to complete the degree requirements listed in the USC Catalogue.
+A maximum of 25 percent of the stated degree course requirements (exclusive of 594 Master’s Thesis and 794 Doctoral Dissertation) may be approved for waiver or substitution by other USC course work, directed research or transfer course work.
+Substitution of courses with the same prefix are exempted from this limit, as are transfer courses in the same discipline and graduate degree programs with three or fewer specified required courses as part of the entire degree program.

 For students who earned their first master’s degree at another institution, no course work may be repeated from the first program of study and no unit credit from the first program of study may be counted toward the second master’s degree.
 Subject credit could be awarded if approved through a petition process to the dean of the degree program.
 Program exceptions require approval of the University Committee on Curriculum and are listed in the departmental sections of this catalogue.
 No individual exceptions are allowed.